 The linking website should be in the same industry or closely related to the topic.
 Google evaluates backlinks based on context, and irrelevant links offer little to no ranking benefit.

 Websites with strong domain authority (DR 70+) have established trust and credibility, making their links more valuable than dozens from low-quality sites.
+And a great way to determine the authority of any website is by using a DR Checker.

 But keep in mind, while websites with high domain authority often carry more ranking power, a high DR alone doesn’t always mean a site is valuable.
 Some websites have high DR but suffer from poor content quality, toxic backlinks, and rapidly declining traffic - making their links less desirable.
 On the other hand, sites with lower DR but a clean backlink profile, high-quality content, and steady growth can be excellent link sources.